ghostop14/sparrow-wifi/README.md

 sudo ./sparrow-wifi.py

 ## Running sparrow-wifi remote agent
-Because it needs to use iw to scan, you will need to run sparrowwifiagent as root.
+Because the agent needs to use iw and bluetooth tools to scan, you will need to run sparrowwifiagent as root.
 Simply run:

 sudo ./sparrowwifiagent.py